-- Regulatory changes aimed at easing the process of starting up a business are likely to foster output growth and employment at no additional expense to the public. - To motivate and elicit effort from their managers, firms are likely to design explicit or implicit employment contracts that relate their pay to performance. - Executives' compensation schemes are related to the levels of product-market competition.
+- Regulatory changes aimed at easing the process of starting up a business are likely to foster output growth and employment at no additional expense to the public. - To motivate and elicit effort from their managers, firms design employment contracts that relate their pay to performance; executives' compensation schemes are also related to the levels of product-market competition. - Policies aimed at increasing competition in markets may help reduce inefficiencies associated with poor management prevalent in less competitive industries.